tcheeric/nostr-java/README.md

 # nostr-java
 [![](https://jitpack.io/v/tcheeric/nostr-java.svg)](https://jitpack.io/#tcheeric/nostr-java)

-Introducing the nostr-java library, a solution written in java for generating, signing, and publishing nostr events to relays.
+Nostr-java is a library for generating, signing, and publishing nostr events to relays.

 ## Requirements
 - Maven
 - Java 22+

 ## Usage
-To use the library in your project, add the following dependency to your pom.xml file.
+To use it in your project, add the following to your pom.xml file.

-Add the properties:
 ```xml
     <properties>
         <nostr-java.version>0.6.2</nostr-java.version>